 - You can adjust the

-level to your liking.
+indentlevel to your liking.

-3. Use tabulate
+3. Use tabulate for Tabular Data

-If you are working with tabular data, the tabulate
+If you are working with tabular data, the tabulate library is excellent.

 from tabulate import tabulate